cbitter78/What-I-am-Learning/books/the_unicorn_project.md

 This means that we in IT are not special.
 We produce product.
 We suffer from the same mistakes over and over.
 By understanding these problems we can avoid them

+If you want a good interview with Gene watch [Gene Kim Author of The Unicorn Project on DevOps and Business Innovation](https://www.youtube.com/watch?v=__7d3rnPNqY).

-# Notes
+## Notes

 - The First Ideal — Locality and Simplicity
 - The Second Ideal — Focus, Flow, and Joy
 - The Third Ideal — Improvement of Daily Work
 - The Fourth Ideal — Psychological Safety
 - The Fifth Ideal — Customer Focus

 ## Quotes